-4. Contact us to lodge your application by appointment.
-Bring your signed form, photos, fee payment, most recently issued passport and any other necessary original documentation (as listed on the application form) to your appointment.
+- Bring your signed form, photos, payment authorisation form, most recently issued passport and any other necessary original documentation (as listed on the application form) to your appointment.

 The Australian Passport Office (APO) is currently seeing strong demand for passports.
 For this reason, it is advising its customers to apply for or renew their passport well ahead of their planned travel dates.
 The APO is therefore recommending, at least for now, that they allow up to eight weeks to get a new passport.

-In Papeete, passport fees are payable only by credit card (American Express is not accepted), in Australian Dollars (AUD), through a credit card deduction authorisation form that will be sent to you by email when you make your appointment.
+In Papeete, passport fees are payable only by credit card (American Express is not accepted), in Australian Dollars (AUD), through a credit card deduction authorisation form (available here or can be sent to you by email when you make your appointment).

 All passport applications lodged overseas incur an additional overseas surcharge fee for adults (including seniors) and children.